Everything you ever wanted to know about storing and preserving chicken eggs.

 While fresh, whole eggs have quite a shelf life when stored in the fridge, once the egg’s contents are out of the shell their shelf-life rapidly declines.
 Leftover egg whites can be stored in an airtight container for up to 4 days while leftover eggs yolks can be stored in cold water in an airtight container for up to 2 days.

-Preserving Chicken Eggs
+Methods of Preserving Chicken Eggs

 How to Freeze Chicken Eggs